lxdock/lxdock/README.md

 ... and that you have a pre-configured `jessie` container that works, you should be able to get *something* out of `vith` commands made in the same folder.

+## Privileged containers

+There seems to be some problems with containers running systemd-based systems.
+Their init system seem broken.
+You can confirm this by trying to `exec bash` into the container and try to execute `systemctl`.
+If you get a dbus-related error, then yup, your container is broken and you need to run the container as privileged.

 ## Why?